MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 ### Visual Studio Code ###

  If you are already a Visual Studio Code user, you can install the extension to get started developing Q# in Visual Studio Code.
-Using the Visual Studio Code extension you can develop in Q# using Python or C#.
 > [!div class="button"]
 > [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode)